NnenneA/Christad-Foundation-summer-camp-impact-analysis/README.md

 3.  **Contextualize the Findings:** The reports folder contains the original impact report that this analysis supports.

 4. Conclusion
 This analysis quantitatively confirms the resounding success of the CHRISTAD Foundation's summer camp.
 The program effectively transformed students' perceptions of math, built tangible confidence, and was delivered by a highly praised teaching team.
-The insights generated—especially regarding difficult topics and learning preferences—provide a clear data-driven roadmap for making an already excellent program even more impactful next year.
+The insights generated especially regarding difficult topics and learning preferences—provide a clear data-driven roadmap for making an already excellent program even more impactful next year.